 We Love Niwot

 Festivals, parades, live music, art shows, and neighbors looking out for each other.
-All of this happened — and thrives — without a town government.
+All of this happens - and thrives - without a town government.

 Every tradition on this page was created by neighbors, not by a municipality.